-Permission from parents or legal guardians must be documented in accordance with and to the extent required by sections 5.7 and 5.10.
+Permission from parents or legal guardians must be documented in accordance with and to the extent required by HRPP Policy 5.

-Regulations & Guidance: DHHS 45 CFR §46.408
+Regulations & Guidance: DHHS 45 CFR 46.408

 6.8.3.2 Assent from Children

 Because assent means a child's affirmative agreement to participate in research, the child must actively show his or her willingness to participate in the research, rather than just complying with directions to participate and not resisting in any way.
 When judging whether children are capable of assent, the IRB is charged with taking into account the ages, maturity, and psychological state of the children involved.